koteshrv/googlemeet-telegrambot/README.md

 - You need to have Python3 installed.
 - You need Heroku-CLI installed on your system.
 [Installation Guide Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
-- You need to have Google Chrome and [Chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=91.0.4472.101/) installed and chromedriver in path.
+- You need to have Google Chrome installed and [Chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=91.0.4472.101/) in path.

 ## How to start using this